KEYFIAI/keyfi-token/README.md

 ### KeyfiTokenFactory.sol

-KeyfiTokenFactory is the deployer and initializer of the token contracts.
-It implements the initial token distribution and transfers ownership of both contract to a proper admin key contract.
+KeyfiTokenFactory is the deployer and initializer of the token and reward contracts.
+It implements the initial token distribution and transfers ownership of both contracts to a proper admin.
 The factory contract also deploys a set of token timelocks as initially determined by the initial distribution scheme defined by the KeyFi team.

 ### MultisigTimelock.sol